-I've grown a lot as a writer in the 8–14 years that have elapsed since writing and publishing these books.
-That's why I changed my penname to my full first name when I knew Bargaining Power was coming out.
-Still, although they are not up to my current standard, I believe these are good books and deserve to be read.
+I grew a lot as a writer in the 8–14 years between these books and my newer ones; that's why I changed my penname to my full first name for the newer ones.
+Still, although they are not up to my current standard, I believe these are solid books and deserve to be read.
 So if you do decide to pick one up . . . enjoy.

 Endless Time and Endless Water